 With a bakery, a separated section for smokers and vapers alike, wooden boxes for your bags and purses, Spadaa even caters to its foreign visitors by providing free mosquito repellents.
 It seems like they’ve thought of every little detail to make sure your stay there is as comfortable as possible.

-Cafe, Market, Ice Cream Parlour, Food Truck, Indonesian, $$$
+Cafe, Food Truck, Ice Cream Parlour, Market, Indonesian, $$$

 Nestling itself in between two tall buildings near Pasteur, Tambuhak refers to itself as a food and beverage garden that is as much of a food court as it is coffeehouse.
 While at one end of the long garden six containers are stacked on top of each other that house the cafe, gelato bar, and rice bowl kitchen, further down the garden are five food stalls (or grobaks

 ) and a mini market where you grab drinks out of the fridge yourself.

 Tambuhak’s main draw is that it is a completely open-air garden that lights up at night with its over the top collection of fairy lights.
 The second draw is that it operates like a self-service food court, keeping prices low by discarding all service tax and encouraging customers to explore and sit inside, outside, and even on top of their colorful containers.

 Bakery, Cafe, Coffee Shop, Contemporary, Healthy, Asian, European, $$$

 In the midst of the increasingly popular Riau area where there seem to always be new bars and restaurants popping up every day, Two Cents remains as one of the major draws for students and family alike.
 It is bustling with movement, energy, and enthusiasm.
 Brightly lit and covered in wooden panels and colorful murals, the positivity of the space is infectious.